moraneus/pymenu-cli/README.md

 ### Examples
 Check out the examples directory for sample menu configurations and action implementations.
-### Contributing
-Contributions are welcome!
-Please read the contribution guidelines for more information.

 ### License
 This project is licensed under the MIT License.